digitalocean/do-markdownit/fixtures/full-input.md

 ## Step 5 — Tutorials

-Certain features of our Markdown engine are designed specifically for our tutorials and are locked behind additional flags.
+Certain features of our Markdown engine are designed specifically for our tutorial content-types.

-<p style='color: red;'>Raw HTML is supported with the `html` flag.</p>
+These may not be enabled in all contexts in the DigitalOcean community, but are enabled by default in the do-markdownit plugin.

-[rsvp_button 1234 "Marketo RSVP buttons are behind the `rsvp_button` flag"]
+[rsvp_button 1234 "Marketo RSVP buttons use the `rsvp_button` flag"]

-[terminal ubuntu:focal Terminals are behind the `terminal` flag]
+[terminal ubuntu:focal Terminal buttons are behind the `terminal` flag]

 ## Conclusion